Momentum for Change 2017 Lighthouse Activities

 In 2012, leading British retailer Marks & Spencer (M&S) became carbon neutral, which was further extended to all M&S operations worldwide in 2014.
 M&S implemented a strategy, which included reducing emissions, sourcing lower carbon energy, and procuring and retiring high quality carbon offsets.
 Some of the company’s key achievements in this strategy are: a 23% reduction in emissions through improvements in energy efficiency, gas leakage, and fleet fuel usage; sourcing low carbon energy that resulted in a further 41% reduction of emissions using renewable energy and bio-methane gas; and, an investment in over 2 million tonnes of high quality carbon offsets dating back to 2012.
 Marks & Spencer also scales its commitment of carbon neutrality to several stakeholders, including their employees, suppliers and financers.

-The three presentations were followed by a panel discussion, moderated by Sarah Marchildon (Momentum for Change Initiative, United Nations Climate Change Secretariat).
+The three short presentations will be followed by a panel discussion, moderated by Sarah Marchildon (Momentum for Change Initiative, United Nations Climate Change Secretariat).

 Welcome and introduction